 Yes, you do still need to set up authentication.
 At minimum, you should set up DKIM and DMARC, but SPF is strongly recommended.
 You may send less than 5,000 emails a day, but our system sends far more than that.
 Sending from any email service provider (ESP), will qualify you as a bulk sender to inbox providers.

 I don’t have an IT team and I don’t know how to do any of this.
-Where do I even put these records?
+Where do I even put this record?

 We understand that authenticating your domain can feel overwhelming, especially for someone who may not have a lot of experience with these topics.
 Our goal is to make this process as smooth as possible for everyone, so we’ve collected several resources that will hopefully help you feel a little more confident.